Rickaym/pyforge/README.rst

 Contribution and Beta Testing
 =================================

-Contributions are most certainly welcome!
-To contribute on this project, you must read `docs <https://github.com/Rickaym/pyminecraft/tree/main.jython.rickaym.main/docs/contributions.rst>`_ and all the information provided at your disposal in the docs folder.
+Contributions are open, to contribute on this project, you must read the documentation atand all the information provided at your disposal in the docs folder.

-Contact me at `Neo#1844` through discord or join `this <https://discord.gg/UmnzdPgn6g>`_.
+For inquiry, contact `Neo#1844` or join `this discord server <https://discord.gg/UmnzdPgn6g>`_.
 B)

-~